Future Vertical Lift Program: the challenge of Sikorsky and Boeing's SB-1 Defiant

 29/06/18

-The SB-1 Defiant, developed as a team by Sikorsky and Boeing, will have the difficult task of trying to beat the fierce competition of the V-280 Market, produced by Bell, in the Future Vertical Lift (FVL) program of the Department of Defense of the United States (DoD) to equip the Army, and not only, with a new multirole helicopter.
+The SB-1 Defiant, developed as a team by Sikorsky and Boeing, will have the difficult task of trying to beat the fierce competition of the V-280 Valor, produced by Bell, in the Future Vertical Lift (FVL) program of the Department of Defense of the United States (DoD) to equip the Army, and not only, with a new multirole helicopter.

 The Pentagon has requested a new helicopter that can replace the UH-60 over time Black Hawk, produced by Sikorsky himself.
 The challenge is between giants of the helicopter industry, especially Bell and Sikorsky, with the latter assisted by what is, in terms of numbers, and not only, the leading aerospace company in the world.
 In this regard, Randy Rotte, commercial director of international sales for transport helicopters and Boeing's FVL program, and Rich Koucheravy, director of economic development for Sikorsky's FVL program, answered some questions, who wanted to express how important it is this synergy between two companies that "together they bring a combined experience of 50 years into the technological development of average assault and attack helicopters.
 With proven records, performance, experience and innovation, our team offers unprecedented skill and commitment to meet the requirements of the US Department of Defense".